vvarada2009/varada-student/_posts/Foundation/B-tools_and_equipment/2025-04-15-tools_setup-os.md

 - Created an **About Me page** in the `about.md` file

 ## 📂 Cloning Repositories
--Cloned the pages repository of Open Coding Society -Established Personal repository
+-Cloned the pages repository of Open Coding

+-Established Personal repository

 -Cloned team repository

 # General format to clone a repository

 git clone <repository-url>

 ## 📑 Copying Files Between Repositories